State Aid for Library Construction 2015-2018

 Other application/project criteria:

-The grant program period is July 1, 2014, through June 30, 2017.
-Only expenditures made after July 1, 2014, are eligible expenditures for funds awarded as part of this grant.
-However, match funds expended on the project between January 1 – June 30, 2014, may be included as part of the total project cost.
+The program period is July 1, 2015, through June 30, 2018.
+Only expenditures made after July 1, 2015, are eligible expenditures for funds awarded as part of this grant.
+However, match funds expended on the project between January 1 – June 30, 2015, may be included as part of the total project cost.
 Libraries may use local, state, or federal public funds, private funds, or a combination of funds from those sources for the required certification of available funds to pay for the cost of the project, minus the award amount.

-If you have questions about the construction grant program or application procedure, please contact your public library system.
+If you have questions about the program or application procedure, please contact your public library system.

 Reduced Match Justification Form (available online)